janko/paperclip-dropbox/README.md

 $ rake dropbox:authorize APP_KEY=your_app_key APP_SECRET=your_app_secret ACCESS_TYPE=your_access_type
 ```

-It will output an authorization URL that you must visit to grant the app access.
+First it will give you an authorization URL that you must visit to grant the app access.
-It will then output your access token, access token secret, and user ID.
+Then it will output your **access token**, and **user ID**.

 For non-Rails projects, you must require this task in your `Rakefile`: